Multiple Testing under High-dimensional Dynamic Factor Model: Simulation

-For this case, the data are generated by the same procedure as in Section \ref{sim:timedep}, except that the diagonal elements of $\fSigma_{\fme, 0}$ are sampled independently from the uniform distribution $[1, 3]$.
-We compare the proposed procedure with the refined method introduced in Section \ref{Sec_4.1}, referred to as YD$\_$R, along with its competitors (i.e., FARM, FAT, SBH, SN).
-To estimate the long-run variance for the refined method, we adopt the Bartlett kernel, i.e. $\phi(x) = (1- |x|)\mathbbm{1}( |x|\leq 1 )$, and the bandwidth $\ell_n$ is chosen to be $n^{1/5}$.
-To ensure a fair comparison, all competitors are equipped with the Heteroskedasticity and Autocorrelation Consistent (HAC) estimator of the long-run variance.
+For this case, the data are generated using the same procedure as in Section \ref{sim:timedep}, except that the diagonal elements of $\fSigma_{\fme, 0}$ are sampled independently from the uniform distribution $[1, 3]$.
+We compare our proposed procedure with the refined method introduced in Section \ref{Sec_4.1}, referred to as YD$\_$R, along with its competitors (i.e., FARM, FAT, SBH, SN).
+To estimate the long-run variance of the refined method, we adopt the Bartlett kernel, i.e., $\phi(x) = (1- |x|)\mathbbm{1}( |x|\leq 1 )$, and the bandwidth $\ell_n$ is set to $n^{1/5}$.
+To ensure a fair comparison, all competitors are equipped with the Heteroskedasticity and Autocorrelation Consistent (HAC) estimator for long-run variance.
 We apply this approach to the residuals using the \texttt{vcovHAC} function from the R package \texttt{sandwich}.
-The comparisons of FDR and power for the YD, YD$\_$R, and the competitors are presented in Figure~\ref{IMPlatent_ts}.
-For various signal magnitudes and FDR levels, YD$\_$R takes into account of the long-run variance estimate, thus its power is boosted dramatically over the original proposal.
-With the data-driven choice of the long-run variance, the FDRs of the YD$\_$R are still very close to the nominal levels.
-In comparison, all the competitors exhibit inflated FDRs, even with the incorporation of the long-run variance.
+The comparisons of FDR and power for YD, YD$\_$R, and competitors are presented in Figure~\ref{IMPlatent_ts}.
+For different signal magnitudes and FDR levels, YD$\_$R takes into account the long-run variance estimate, so its power is boosted dramatically compared with our initially proposed method.
+With the data-driven choice of long-run variance, the FDR of YD$\_$R is still very close to the nominal level.
+In comparison, all of the competitors exhibit inflated FDRs, even when incorporating long-run variance.